dervalp/ioc/README.md

 ####Constructor Injection

-We can directly inject the object you want by analysing the paramters of your constructor.
+We can directly inject the object you want by analysing the parameters of your constructor.

 Registring the service: